 The best fast food joints aren't chains but independently-owned hole-in-the-walls, like Petey's Burger.
 The Queens spot is known for its hormone- and antibiotic-free Angus beef burgers, especially the Triple, which appropriately comes with three patties and three slices of cheese.
-Aside from burgers, the menu is limited to fast food sides like Buffalo wings, onion rings, and fries, but there are also homemade veggie burgers that are just as flavorful (but admittedly not as juicy) as their beef counterparts.
+Aside from burgers, the menu is limited to fast food sides like Buffalo wings, onion rings, and fries, and there are also homemade veggie burgers that are just as flavorful (but admittedly not as juicy) as their beef counterparts.

 More than a century ago, this SoHo watering hole was a hotspot for sailors waiting for their ships to dock.
 The Ear Inn is a designated landmark of the City of New York, and the cheeseburger is a designated bar burger of the City of New York (designated by Thrillist, of course).
 The prime sirloin number topped with American cheese, lettuce, tomato, and onion is something you absolutely have to check off your NYC burger bucket list, whether you're from here or not.
 It’s big, it’s juicy, and it goes perfectly with a pint.